johndunne2019/pands-project/README.md

 ## Project Plan

-**In completing this project I broke the overall task into several small tasks as follows.
+**In completing this project I broke the overall task into several small tasks as described in this section.
 This is reflected in the layout of this Readme file which has been broken into sections as listed in the Table of contents.**
 * Background on Ronald Fisher.
 * Introduction to the Fisher Iris data set.
 * Contents of the data set.